Ferdinand-HMR/Solution-to-Labs-Introduction-to-Machine-Learning-in-Python/README.md

 # Introduction-to-Machine-Learning-in-Python
-## EL-GY 6123: Introduction to Machine Learning (Graduate) by Prof. Sundeep Rangan.
+## EL-GY 6123: Introduction to Machine Learning (Graduate) by Prof. Sundeep Rangan at NYU Tandon School of Engineering.

 Here are my solutions for the following Labs: